mchorse/bbs-mod-wiki/README.md

 # BBS mod Wiki

 This repository is for BBS mod's Wiki.
+Click [here](./wiki/) to go to the Wiki.